brian14708/wh-briefings/statements-releases/2021-06/2021-06-15-action-the-biden-harris-administration-has-taken-to-address-the-border-challenge.md

 modified_time: 2021-06-15 16:59:48-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/06/15/action-the-biden-harris-administration-has-taken-to-address-the-border-challenge/
 published_time: 2021-06-15 17:30:00-04:00
-title: "Action the Biden- \u2060 Harris Administration Has Taken to Address the Border\
+title: "Action the Biden-\u2060Harris Administration Has Taken to Address the Border\_\
-  \ Challenge"
+  Challenge"
 ---

 The Biden-Harris administration is working to rebuild our immigration